nitschis/sedutil/README.md

 ## Testing

-This version has only been verified to boot on a HP x360 Envy AMD 3700u with a Samsung EVO 970 Plus 2TB NVMe drive.
-Testing has also focused only on the 64 bit UEFI images.
+This version has only been verified to boot on a Thinkpad T14 Gen2 Intel i5-1135G7 with a Samsung EVO 980 1TB NVMe drive.
+Testing was only performed with 64 bit UEFI images.
 While the other variants might work, you should exercise caution, and if possible, test the release on a computer with data that is expendable.

 ## Encrypting Your Drive